Reproductive System Procedures

 - Prostate and seminal vesicles - where the ejaculation fluid is produced and semen is stored.

-- Penis - the organ responsible for copulation and transport of semen to the vagina for the purpose of procreation;
+- Penis - the organ responsible for copulation and transport of semen to the vagina for procreation;

 - Ovaries - organs responsible for the production of ova (female eggs);